cmarjun1000/learning-git/README.md

 # git stash, git stash pop and git stash apply
 # git stash apply : alternative to git stash pop but you can apply your stash AND keep them stashed as well

+# Adding this line from github directly and not from local.
+Doing this to pull from github in Local